sbb-design-systems/sbb-angular/src/angular/captcha/captcha.md

 ### Configuring the component globally

 Some properties as `siteKey`, `size` and others are globals.
-You can provide them at the module-level using the RECAPTCHA_SETTINGS provider as see below:
+You can provide them at the module-level using the RECAPTCHA_SETTINGS provider as seen below:

 ```ts
 const globalSetting: RecaptchaSettings = { siteKey: '6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI' };